Meet Tama

 “I’m drawn to what lives beneath the surface — the patterns we inherit, the roles we learn to carry, the relational dynamics shaped long before we can name them, and the resilience that endures even when no one sees it.”

-— Dr. Tama Lane
+— Tama

 About Me

 I’m a psychologist with a global background, a modern therapeutic lens, and nearly two decades of experience helping individuals and couples understand themselves more deeply.
-My work sits at the intersection of emotional health, attachment, identity, and the ways our histories shape how we move through the world.
+My work sits at the intersection of emotional health, attachment, identity, and the ways our histories shape how we move through the world..

 Trauma is rarely a story of the past.
 It lives in the present — in how we cope, protect, push through, or stay “strong” at the cost of ourselves.

 Over time, I began to see that many of the struggles people bring into therapy are not simply individual problems.
-They are shaped by culture, migration, family history, and the silent expectations we inherit about who we are supposed to be.
+They are influenced by culture, migration, family history, and the silent expectations we inherit about who we are supposed to be.
 My work is grounded in helping people untangle those threads — so they can reconnect with themselves more clearly and live with greater intention.

 Today, I practice in Stockholm, working primarily with English-speaking adults and couples who want therapy that is emotionally honest, culturally aware, and grounded in both science and lived experience.